orbitmines/archive/projects/2028? Project - Library.md

 ---

-Getting other programming languages inside the Ray ecosystem
+Getting other programming languages inside the Ray ecosystem:
+- Getting inside a first language
+- Extracting other languages it supports.

 # Tools for Excavation of Languages
 Reverse equivalence graph - add abstract definitions instead of specific code